 For details about how MCR uses ASNs for route advertisement, see MCR Private Cloud Peering.

 Network Address Translation (NAT) is generally used for public and private NAT or inter-customer isolation.
 You can configure NAT for static or dynamic routing.

-For details, see How the MCR Performs NAT.
+For details, see Creating a VXC and How the MCR Performs NAT.